Thomas Hassall (priest): Training for the Ministry in Wales

 Having resolved to enter the Ministry, Hassall sailed for England in the Kangaroo in 1817, to undergo his training, the first Australian candidate for ordination.
 Hassall studied at the Diocesan College, Lampeter, Wales under the direction of Principal Rev Dr. Williams.
 Hassall was ordained deacon by Dr Howley the Bishop of London on 15 April 1821, and ordained priest three months later by the Bishop of Ely in June 1821.
 Receiving his appointment as Colonial Chaplain, Hassall returned to NSW arriving in Sydney aboard the convict ship Mary in January 1822.

 Life and Ministry in New South Wales

 Parramatta

-Thomas Hassall took up his position as Rev Marden's curate at St John's Parramatta, preaching his first Australian sermon there on 3 February 1822.
-He married Marden's eldest daughter Anne Marsden on 12 August 1822 and continued as his curate until 1824.
+Thomas Hassall took up his position as Rev Marsden's curate at St John's Parramatta, preaching his first Australian sermon there on 3 February 1822.
+He married Marsden's eldest daughter Anne Marsden on 12 August 1822 and continued as his curate until 1824.